roysuman/JProf/README.md

 #Intro
  The aim of this project is to build an opensource Java profiler using JVMTI interface.
 I am a performance engineer where I need to use several profiling tools to find the bottleneck.
-In market several java profiling tools are available( Jprofiler. dynatrace..), I am trying to build a tool like Jprofiler/dynatrace, which will be developed by open source community.
-If open sources enthusiast developers starts contributing on developing then this tool might be a big hit.
-I am requesting you please do contribute.
+In market several java profiling tools are already available( Jprofiler. dynatrace..), I am trying to build a tool like Jprofiler/dynatrace, which will be developed by open source community.

 #Thanks-giving:

-Thank you [JEREMY MANSON][1], your blog and source code helps a lot to understand this concept, and after reading your blog only I got this idea to develop an opensource tool.
+Thank you [JEREMY MANSON][1], your blog and source code helped a lot to understand this concept, and after reading your blog only I got this idea of developing an opensource tool.
 Though I have started developing this tool from scratch, you might find some code from Jermy's code base(specifically makefile).

 [1]:http://jeremymanson.blogspot.in/